 Homomorphic Encryption Basics for Privacy-Preserving Spatial Analytics

-• Ciphertext Modulus Chain (q): A sequence of prime moduli that depletes with each multiplication.
-Must exceed the multiplicative depth of your spatial operators (e.g., squared Euclidean distance requires depth 2–3).
+• Ciphertext modulus chain (qq): a sequence of prime moduli that depletes with each multiplication.
+It must exceed the multiplicative depth of your spatial operators — squared Euclidean distance over per-axis ciphertexts needs depth 1, while chained range filters need depth 2–3.

 python